 The minute we think of Spring and desserts, we think of light, gorgeous desserts like the Aussie class, the Pavlova.
 Named after the ballerina, Anna Pavlova, the dessert is classically just fruit and meringue layered together.
 We add in a light-as-can-be lemon curd, a berry sauce, and Mascarpone whipped cream to make it next level.
-This is the kind of recipe we pull out for big spring occasions from birthdays to Mother's Day brunch.
+This Mixed Berry Pavlova With Lemon Curd and Mascarpone Whipped Cream recipe is the kind of recipe we pull out for big spring occasions from birthdays to Mother’s Day brunch.